La Voz Kids (Spanish TV series)

 La Voz Kids (Spanish for The Voice Kids) is a Spanish reality talent show broadcast on Antena 3.
 It premiered on 6 February 2014 on Telecinco and is part of the international syndication The Voice based on the original Dutch television program The Voice of Holland, created by Dutch television producer John de Mol Jr..

 The panel of coaches for the first season of La Voz Kids was David Bisbal, Rosario Flores, and Malú.
-The panel for the upcoming eleventh season will feature Antonio Orozco, Edurne, Luis Fonsi, and Ana Mena.
-Other coaches from previous seasons include Manuel Carrasco, Melendi, Vanesa Martín, Pablo López, Aitana, Sebastián Yatra, Lola Índigo, and Manuel Turizo.
+The panel for the upcoming twelfth season will feature Antonio Orozco, Edurne, Manuel Turizo, and Ana Mena.
+Other coaches from previous seasons include Manuel Carrasco, Melendi, Vanesa Martín, Pablo López, Aitana, Sebastián Yatra, Lola Índigo, and Luis Fonsi.

 Participation is only for contestants aged 7 to 15.